 What if my congregation has already won a Fain Award?

-If your congregation won a Fain Award in the last two cycles, you are not eligible to apply for a Fain Award.
-(E.g. If your congregation won in 2009 or 2011, you are not eligible to apply for a 2013 Fain Award).
+If your congregation won a Fain Award in the 2017 award cycle, you are not eligible to apply for a Fain Award.

 What if my congregation previously received an Honorable Mention?

-Congregations receiving an Honorable Mention are eligible to apply for a Fain Award.
+Congregations receiving an Honorable Mention in the preceding cycle are still eligible to apply for a Fain Award.

 When are applications due?

 Applications for the 2019 Fain Awards are due July 8th, 2019.

 Who selects the winners?